THINGS TO DO

 Glorious beaches - Five gently sheltered beaches, including Sandbanks - winner of more Blue Flags than any UK resort - with soft golden sands, raked and cleaned all year round.

 Safe for all - zones for swimmers and windsurfers with lifeguard patrols and 'Baywatch' towers to ensure a safe, fun, relaxing time.
 Wardens regularly patrol seafront areas throughout the year.

 Enjoy year round- Enjoy the beach whatever the weather... watersports, a winter walk, or just enjoy the views from one of the beachside restauarants, the perfect place to watch the world go by.

 Home to world class sports - Spot Olympic sailing, windsurfing and beach volleyball hopefuls and the glamour of sandpolo as Sandbanks hosts the Annual British Beach Polo Championships .

-Naturally beautiful, with its golden sand, Sandbanks Beach is designed by the European Commission as one of the few areas in the country which has achieved the highest standard of cleanliness.
-Sandbanks has held the highly coveted international Blue Flag for the past 28 years and offers a designed area for barbeques and swimmers.
+Naturally beautiful, with its golden sand, Sandbanks Beach is an award winning Blue Flag beach achieving the highest standard of cleanliness.
+Sandbanks has held the highly coveted international Blue Flag for 28 years and offers a designed area for barbeques and swimmers.
 Slacklining posts have been installed.
 Equipment is available to hire from the beach office.
 Activities at Sandbanks include crazy golf, children's play area and Sandbanks Beach Cafe.

 Shore Road Beach